ShuraBlack/Simple-Raycasting/README.md

 Its fully based around the Java SDK and uses Java Swing, Graphics and Graphics2D to draw basic geometry

+## How to use it?

+SPACE - Will redraw new boundries/walls

+UP - Increases the brightness of the Rays

+DOWN - Decrease the brightness of the Rays

+Mouse Movment - Changes the position of the center of the Rays

 ## Links to the inspiration

 [YouTube](https://www.youtube.com/user/shiffman)